 If you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 55.5% of the Macdougal St / Thomas S Boyland St neighborhood's commuters ride the train to and from work each day, which is more than we found in 99.7% of America's neighborhoods.

 In addition, the Macdougal St / Thomas S Boyland St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 61,594 persons per square mile in the neighborhood, it is more packed with people than 98.9% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Macdougal St / Thomas S Boyland St neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Macdougal St / Thomas S Boyland St neighborhood is one of the most walkable neighborhoods in America.

 American households most often have a car, and regularly they have two or three.
 But households in the Macdougal St / Thomas S Boyland St neighborhood buck this trend.
 36.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.8% of U.S. neighborhoods.